molab-itp/content-2024-01/weeks/01_intro.md

 - create a github account if you don't already have one

-- email me your github id
+- email me your github username
 - you will be added to the course molab-itp organization so that you can edit the wiki in the next step

 - check for invite to molab-itp organization